Obstructions to lifting abelian subalgebras of corona algebras: Abstract

 \section{Abstract}

-{In this paper we study some obstructions which arise when trying to lift commuting positive elements in a corona algebra to commuting positive elements in the multiplier algebra.
-We focus on those obstructions which are caused by the cardinality of the collection we want to lift.
-It is known that no obstacles show up when lifting a countable family of commuting projections, or of orthogonal positive elements, to a collection of commuting positive elements.
-However we prove, for $A$ primitive $\sigma$-unital non-unital C*-algebra, that there exists an uncountable set of orthogonal positive elements (which can be chosen to be projections if $A$ has real rank zero) in the corona algebra of $A$ which cannot be lifted to a commutative set of positive elements in the multiplier algebra of $A$.}
+Let $A$ be a non-commutative, non-unital \cstar-algebra.
+Given a set of commuting positive elements in the corona algebra $Q(A)$, we study some obstructions to the existence of a commutative lifting of such set to the multiplier algebra $M(A)$.
+Our focus are the obstructions caused by the size of the collection we want to lift.
+It is known that no obstacles show up when lifting a countable family of commuting projections, or of pairwise orthogonal positive elements.
+However, this is not the case for larger collections.
+We prove in fact that for every primitive, non-unital, $\sigma$-unital \cstar-algebra $A$, there exists an uncountable set of pairwise orthogonal positive elements in $Q(A)$ such that no uncountable subset of it can be lifted to a set of commuting elements of $M(A)$.
+Moreover, the positive elements in $Q(A)$ can be chosen to be projections if $A$ has real rank zero.